hsaunders0788/gameontext.github.io/_posts/2017-07-18-room-on-a-chip.md

       Serial.println("ERROR, empty websocket packet.");
     }

-Which as you can see is now calling a bunch of new functions, addPlayer, processCommand, and removePlayer.
+Which as you can see is now calling a bunch of new functions: `addPlayer`, `processCommand`, and `removePlayer`.

 `addPlayer` handles sending the player the initial room description, which also carries information about the room inventory etc back to Game On.
 It also handles sending a message to everyone saying the Player has entered the room.